 If the total premium due exceeds the total premium credit, subtract the total credit from the total premium and report the result as the amount due.
 This is the amount you owe PBGC.
-See Appendix 3 for information on payment options.

 If this amount includes cents, report the exact amount (dollars and cents), not a rounded amount.